sprint84/WDActivityIndicator/README.md

 ## Requirements
 * WDActivityIndicator requires iOS 5.0 or above.
 * ARC memory management.
-If your project does not use ARC, compile with flag -fobjc-arc.
+If your project does not use ARC, compile project files with flag -fobjc-arc.

 ## License
 WDActivityIndicator is available under the MIT license.